NeuroMorph-EPFL/NeuroMorph/NeuroMorph_Datasets/README.md

 #### NeuroMorph_sample.blend  ([download](http://dstats.net/download/http://github.com/ajorstad/NeuroMorph/raw/master/NeuroMorph_Datasets/NeuroMorph_sample.blend))
-This is a blender file that contains a number of axons, dendrites and synapses that were reconstructed, using ilastik, from a downsampled series of images from the EM_stack folder.
+A blender file containing axons, dendrites, and synapses that were reconstructed from the images in the EM_stack folder.

 *(Open this file in Blender.)*

 #### EM_stack folder  ([download](http://dstats.net/download/http://github.com/ajorstad/NeuroMorph/tree/master/NeuroMorph_Datasets/EM_stack))
+Image stack source folder for NeuroMorph_sample.blend.
 Contains 272 serial tiff images in 5 zip files.
 These are serial electron micrographs taken with a focused ion beam scanning electron microscope.
 Each image is 700 pixels by 700 pixels, and each pixel has a dimension of 5 x 5 nm, so the width of each image is 3500 nm.
 The pixels have a depth of 7.4 nm.

 *(For use as the source folder using the NeuroMorph_Image_Stack_Interactions.py add-on with NeuroMorph_sample.blend.)*